Mario Williams (wide receiver): Professional career

 After going unselected in the 2025 NFL draft, Williams signed with the Los Angeles Rams as an undrafted free agent on April 28, 2025.
 On August 19, he was waived by Los Angeles with an injury designation.
+He signed a reserve/future contract with Los Angeles on January 15, 2026.

+On August 18, 2026, Williams was waived by the Rams with an injury designation.